Summary:

 The Balance also reminds you that any equipment must also be used exclusively for business.
 For instance, your work computer shouldn’t be used to play games or for other personal reasons.

 There are several ways you can calculate the business portion of your house as an expense to help find the largest deduction.
-According to the Balance, you can:
+According to the Balance article linked above, you can:

 - Calculate your space’s square footage divided by the square footage of your entire house.
 If all the rooms in your house are roughly the same size, divide the number of rooms your business space encompassed by the total number of rooms in the house.

 - Use a prescribed rate multiplied by the allowable square footage used in the home.
-For 2023, the prescribed rate is $5 per square foot with a maximum of 300 square feet, according to the IRS.
+As of writing, the prescribed rate is $5 per square foot with a maximum of 300 square feet, according to the IRS.

 Note that you can deduct a portion of your home repairs if they partially affect your office and the full price of the repair if it only affects your office.
 However, you cannot use these deductions if you have an outside office as well, or if you’re renting the space to your employer.